Universal541/brianreymore/src/content/essays/america-at-250.md

 The truth is both more complicated and more inspiring.

-America became great because generation after generation fought to drag it closer to its own ideals.
+America became great because each generation fought to drag it closer to its own ideals.

-Not because perfection was achieved.
+Perfection wasn't achieved.

-Because the argument continued.
+But the argument continued.

-Because citizens continued showing up.
+Citizens continued showing up.

-Because enough people believed the promise was worth defending, even when the reality fell painfully short of it.
+Enough people believed the promise was worth defending, even when the reality fell painfully short of it.

 That belief built railroads.